-Although the U.S. depends economically and culturally on the contributions of immigrant laborers, 8 entrepreneurs, professionals and artists, many immigrants experience hardship, discrimination and abuse.
+Although the U.S. depends economically and culturally on the contributions of immigrant laborers,8 entrepreneurs, professionals and artists, many immigrants experience hardship, discrimination and abuse.
 Many undocumented immigrants work difficult and often dangerous jobs for very low pay.
 They are vulnerable to being cheated out of wages and denied compensation for work-related injuries.
 Undocumented immigrants in poverty cannot receive most welfare and healthcare benefits.
 Millions of children of undocumented immigrants live in poverty in the U.S.9

 Many U.S. citizens view immigrants as a threat to safety and economic security.
 The U.S. Department of Homeland Security, whose stated vision is "to ensure a homeland that is safe, secure and resilient against terrorism and other hazards," also handles immigration enforcement and services.
 Racial profiling, Immigration and Customs Enforcement (ICE) raids on workplaces, and increased collaboration between local police and ICE agents cause high stress and fear in immigrant communities.
-Also, the increasing militarization of the border between the U.S. and Mexico has led to hundreds of deaths in the Arizona Sonoran Desert each year and to reports of abuse by border patrol agents.
+Also, the increasing militarization of the border between the U.S. and Mexico has led to hundreds of deaths in the Arizona Sonoran Desert each year7 and to reports of abuse by border patrol agents.

 While thousands of immigrants of many nationalities await deportation in detention centers across the nation, the private corporations that own and operate the prisons earn large yearly profits paid from taxes.
-This is a rapidly growing part of the lucrative U.S. prison industry that incarcerates people with brown and black skin at rates far exceeding those of people with lighter skin.
+This is a rapidly growing part of the lucrative U.S. prison industry that incarcerates people with Brown and Black skin at rates far exceeding those of people with lighter skin.

 Many teenagers and young adults who were brought to the U.S. as young children by their parents have grown up experiencing the stress and fear of living without documentation.
-Known as "DREAMers," some have organized themselves politically, asking for a path to legal status so that they can work and attend college without the fear of deportation.
-Many DREAMer organizations are asking for protection for their families as well.
+Known as "DREAMers," some have organized countries caused, in part, by U.S. foreign policies and trade agreements; and creating incentives for sustainable development; (7) ending indiscriminate raids and detention for non-dangerous immigrants, while targeting enforcement efforts on drug, weapon and people smugglers.